ecadlabs/signatory/docs/jwt_auth.md

 ## Importnat security note:

 TSL should be taken care by the user who configures JWT as the authentication mechanism in Signatory for the clients.

+The configuration file also contains sensitive information when usin gJWT with Signatory, so that file must also be secure.